 To learn more about how to claim preference on these goods, select the following:

-This certification can be used by Korean producers and exporters, and US importers, when attesting that their goods meet the requirements of the Korea FTA.
+As an alternate to the Certification of Origin template, a free-form certification can be used by Korean producers and exporters, and US importers, when attesting that their goods meet the requirements of the Korea FTA.

 A current link to the general note, including the General Rules of Origin, Definitions, Value (including Regional Value Content and De Minimis), Sets, Packing and Packaging Materials, Indirect Materials, Recordkeeping and the all-important Product Specific Rules of Origin.